livialima/linuxupskillchallenge/how-this-works.md

 Depending on your experience and dedication, you can expect to spend 1-2 hours going through each lesson.
 The first few days are pretty basic, but there's generally some "Extension" items to spice things up a bit.

-But don't worry, you can totally self-pace this if you want, the resources and discussions are kept for reference forever (of for as long as Reddit allow us).
+But don't worry, you can totally self-pace this if you want, the resources and discussions are kept for reference forever (or for as long as Reddit allow us).

 ## Do I really need a cloud-based server?